 From press conferences to Hollywood parties, Cooper doesn’t mind a bit of inter-occasion mixing.
 Dressed in a slick charcoal suit, the actor often opts for designer boots instead of dress shoes to base out formalities.
 To not run the risk of ill-chosen footwear, the vintage leather boot in tan and metallic hardware is paired with the more casual lilac shirt and striped tie, signifying Cooper is confident in his move of not being too serious.

 Cooper looks to independent brand Candy & Caviar specifically for his casual plaid shirts, while Canali’s blue slim-fit business shirts slip well under a suit jacket – the spread collar detail allowing for no-tie etiquette.

-The bold designs of Vivienne Westwood are Cooper’s favourite for topcoats – in an array of colour: wine, charcoal and royal blue.
-His shiny jackets seen in NY lately is a Parajumpers Gobi bomber.
-Coopers ultimate satiny, nylon cropped zip jacket comes from Dolce & Gabbana as a royal blue Harrington number.
+The bold designs of Vivienne Westwood are Cooper’s favourite for overcoats, in an array of colours: wine, charcoal and royal blue.
+The shiny jacket he loves wearing around NYC is a Parajumpers Gobi bomber.
+Cooper’s satiny, nylon cropped zip jacket comes from Dolce & Gabbana.
 Another bomber go-to is a navy and beige jacket from Salvatore Ferragamo.

-It’s all about the cashmere sweater for Cooper, which he slips over button-ups shirts with jeans for the day or chinos at night.
-Opt for Acne for the structure or Balenciaga for super luxury materials.
+It’s all about the cashmere sweater for Cooper, which he slips over button-up shirts with jeans for the day or chinos at night.
+If you’re trying to dress like him, go with one from Acne Studios for a structured look or Balenciaga for super-luxury materials.